Five Desperate Women: Plot

 In the company cabin, the two men are suspicious of each other and both resolve not to let the other out of his sight.
 They discuss the possibility that someone else might be on the island.
 Later that night Meeker says he wants to go out to get some air, and when Wylie tries to stop him, they fight.
 Meeker beats up Wylie and runs away.

 The next morning Meeker and Wylie have a confrontation that reveals Wylie is the murderer.
 Wylie then kills Meeker and subsequently persuades the women that Meeker was responsible, and that they are all now safe.
-Later, when the supply ship is due, one of the women goes off to thank Wylie for his help.
-The other women wander the beach while waiting, and come across information that proves Wylie, the man they have come to trust, is the actual killer.
-They rush off to warn their friend.
+Later, when the supply boat is due, one of the women goes off to thank Wylie for his help.
+The other women wander the beach while waiting and discover the dead body of the man that was drowned.
+An identifying bracelet reveals his name is Wylie.
+The women realize that the man they have come to know as Wylie is an imposter and the actual killer, they rush off to warn their friend.

 The lone woman, while talking to Wylie comes to the realization that he is unbalanced.
 Just then the three women approach calling out her name.
-She runs off but he catches her and chokes her.
-Her friends, after at first being fearful of getting too close to the attack, are able to save her by knocking Wylie over the head with a rock, which kills him.
-Gasping and in shock they make their way to the island's pier.
+She runs off but he catches her and starts choking her.
+Her friends, at first fearful of getting too close to the attack, are able to save her by hitting Wylie over the head with a rock, which kills him.
+Gasping and in shock, they make their way to the island's pier.